Offer

 Big Bertha

-Big Bertha machines needed engines with 5-horsepower in order to power their reels.
-With 160 symbols for the reels, higher randomness degrees could also be reached.
+Big Bertha machines needed engines with five-horsepower in order to power their reels.
+With 160 symbols for the reels, higher degrees of randomness could be achieved.

-The era of three reels was usually restricted to just fifteen symbols, though, so the high payoffs couldn't range away from several hundreds.
-The owners of casinos really fought for this because they wanted to provide bigger jackpots as they knew this would bring more customers in.
+The three-reel era was usually restricted to just fifteen symbols per reel, though, so the high payouts could not exceed a few hundred dollars.
+Casino owners fought hard for this because they wanted to provide bigger jackpots as they knew this would bring more customers in.

 Big Bertha - Pros and Cons